kyma-project/community/collaboration/sig-core/proposals/modularization.md

 - Install Kyma as Gardener add-on with dependencies to Istio and Knative add-ons.
 - Add a Service Broker to existing Kyma installation in runtime, for example Azure Broker.
 - Add a new Remote Environment (also new type of application) in runtime.
-- Add completely new Kyma component that integrates with UI in runtime (register micro front-end and custom resources).
+- Add completely new Kyma component that integrates with UI in runtime (register micro frontend and custom resources).
 - Use user provided S3 bucket instead of Minio.
 - Install private modules (from private Docker registry or private Git repository).
 - Install components from Kyma examples and showcases catalog easily (UI).